BlocProtocol/BLOC-wiki/docs/guides/Using-trtlbot-plus-plus.md

 Replace `12345` with how much you want to tip the person.
 Replace `@person` with whom you want to tip it to.

-For example, `.tip 1 @RockSteady#7588` will tip the user called "RockSteady"  1 TRTL.
+For example, `.tip 1 @RockSteady#7588` will tip the user called "RockSteady"  1 abLoc.

-*The minimum you can send is 0.01 TRTL, and the bot will take an extra 0.1 TRTL on top of what you tipped to account for fees So if you tipped 1 TRTL, 1.1 TRTL will be pulled from your account so that the full 1 TRTL reaches the recipient*
+*The minimum you can send is 0.01 abLoc, and the bot will take an extra 0.1 abLoc on top of what you tipped to account for fees
+So if you tipped 1 abLoc, 1.1 abLoc will be pulled from your account so that the full 1 abLoc reaches the recipient*

 ### Adding a Message when Tipping